Antaeus (band)

-Biography
+History

 Antaeus were formed in 1993 but were more of a side project and "like 'nothing special' at all" according to themselves.
 A., who also was the bass player of Blut Aus Nord, left the band after a few rehearsals, and vocalist MkM and guitarist Piat continued as a duo.
 An early recording was done with a drum machine and Piat's vocals and spread in a few copies, though the recording "was crap and really fucked up" according to the band.
 The band "[t]urned out more serious" in 1995, and they "became a real band" when drummer Storm on drums and bass player Black Priest joined them.
 A rehearsal tape got Antaeus more known within the underground and interviewed by various zines.
 In 1996, many line-up changes and conflicts with other bands followed; as the French scene seemed to get split into two "well separated parts", the band "chose to remain a witness of this degradation; having done the mistake to involve in the confrontation, they realized that there was no time to waste with such bands".
 They also released their first real demo Supremacist Dawn, which sold 350 copies.